Protecting Your Right To A Fair Property Division Settlement

 Your property can be divided in one of two ways.
 You and your spouse can agree to divide your marital property through a negotiated resolution, or the judge can decide in litigation.
 Under Arkansas law, judges are required to distribute all marital property equitably.
 Typically, judges will divide marital property 50-50, but they are not always required to do so.
 Judges will look at many factors when dividing marital property, including the length of the marriage, each spouse’s earning capacity, age and health, among other factors.

 In most cases, negotiations are the more efficient, economical way to resolve these issues.
 Of course, there are times when a negotiated settlement simply is not reasonable.
-Our attorney is fully invested in your success and will be prepared to present a strong case in litigation, if necessary.
+Attorney Cliff Collins is fully invested in your success and will be prepared to present a strong case in litigation, if necessary.